Which Of The Functions Graphed Below Is Continuous

 Scientific Explanation: Why Continuity Matters

 Continuity ensures predictable behavior in mathematical models.
-Think about it: in physics, continuous functions represent smooth motion or gradual changes in quantities like temperature or velocity.
+Here's the thing — in physics, continuous functions represent smooth motion or gradual changes in quantities like temperature or velocity.
 Discontinuities, on the other hand, often signal abrupt changes, such as phase transitions or sudden forces.
 In engineering, identifying discontinuities helps prevent system failures caused by unexpected jumps in signals or materials.

 Frequently Asked Questions